Firefly Aftercare Resource List

 Creative work brings us to our edge.

 It propels us to the things that scare us, shake up, and light us up.
-This is a complex place to be.
-It’s not unusual to write something that leaves us feeling big things – things like grief, shame, anger, overwhelming empathy, and more,
+This can be a tricky place.
+It’s not unusual to have experiences in writing workshops that leave us feeling big things — grief, shame, anger, empathy, and more.

+At Firefly, we want to make spaces where we can all learn to co-exist with care and creativity and self-compassion.
+Feelings are welcome, even big ones.
 And while that’s true, we also know it’s not always enough just to welcome them.
 We want to offer you care beyond our reach, for any moment you might need it.
+Sometimes the next step on our creative path is to retreat and care for ourselves.

 So, here are some resources we’ve compiled to help find solid ground when it feels far away.